 At the same time, many of the processes supervisors and QA managers use are outdated, which makes it difficult to scale call monitoring beyond a fraction of calls.
 Some customers we work with use 3-4 different pieces of software to properly QA a single call!
 This means managers are often stuck “check-marking boxes” when evaluating agent performance rather than truly developing agents’ skills and analyzing trends.

-Voice Intelligence uses AI to transcribe 100% of calls and help teams improve their coaching conversations.
+Contact center AI transcribes 100% of calls and help teams improve their coaching conversations.

 Consider these three use cases first.

-With Voice Intelligence, supervisors can automatically review an agents’ entire call performance against benchmarks and filter down on key moments, such as openers, closers, and escalations.
+With contact center AI, supervisors can automatically review an agents’ entire call performance against benchmarks and filter down on key moments, such as openers, closers, and escalations.

 They can then identify an agents’ top 2-3 areas of improvement and review the 3-5 specific calls that are driving the agents’ lowest scores.
 This helps supervisors provide more targeted coaching.